galabarquerom/GraphCEP/README.md

 For this artifact we have two projects:

-- motorbike4Graphx: the scala project with the source code.
+- motorbike4Graphx: scala project with the source code.
 - MotorbikeGraph: java project to export a jar file of the project.

 ## Getting Started